sdshwetadixit/sdshwetadixit/README.md

 ### Hi there 👋
 I am a 👩🏽‍💻 Thanks for stopping by.

-I am a statistician by profession at PHFI, Gurugram, India.
+I am a researcher (statistician) by profession at PHFI, Gurugram, India.
 I love to automate things and making a code, simple to use.
 I would be glad to hear suggestions or on any R packages can be used for simplification of the statistics environment.
 I am a PHD in statistics from Banaras Hindu University, Varanasi, Where I have got the foundation of **Statistics**.
 My specialization is in Demography which is the study of Human fertility and mortality.
 Along with all this interest based information I also been a statistics teacher and loved teaching my kids statistics with data to create information from data.

 Current project - CHAIR-India and applying different ML predictive models to low-cost air quality sensor data.